ymei/TMSPlane/Hardware/PCB/README.md

 # TMS1mmX19 Carrier board (with TE0741 FPGA module)

+1. Schematic done in KiCad, .asc netlist generated then imported into Mentor PADS for layout.
+Remember to delete all **Nets** and modified/unwanted components in PADS before importing .asc.

 ## Features
-1. TMS array power is logic (firmware/software) controlled through two TPS27081A switches.
+1. TMS array power is logic (firmware/software) controlled via LDO EN pins.
 Due to power-rail sharing, the relevant bias voltages and serial IO are also controlled by the switches.
+2. All LDO design, no DC/DC.
+For maximal efficiency, supply 4V power.
+Maximum 5V allowed.
-2. Serial IO, SDI, SDO, SCK, are multiplexed to drive one column (chain) at a time.
+3. Serial IO, SDI, SDO, SCK, are multiplexed to drive one column (chain) at a time.
 SDI and SCK have `high' as their idle states.

 ## Power requirement